-Influenza vaccine is strongly recommended for any person≥6 months of age who-because of age or underlying medical condition-is at increased risk for complications of influenza.
+Influenza vaccine is strongly recommended for any person ≥6 months of age who because of age or underlying medical condition-is at increased risk for complications of influenza.
 Health-care workers and others (including household members) in close contact with persons in high-risk groups should also be vaccinated.
 In addition, influenza vaccine may be administered to any person who wishes to reduce the chance of becoming infected with influenza.
-The trivalent influenza vaccine prepared for the 1995-96 season will include A/Texas/36/91-like (H1N1), A/Johannesburg/33/94-like (H3N2), and B/Beijing/184/93-like hemagglutinin antigens.
-The actual influenza type B strain used by U.S. manufacturers is B/Harbin/07/94, which is antigenically equivalent to the B/Beijing/184/93 strain.
-Guidelines for the use of vaccine among certain patient populations follow.
-Dosage recommendations are also summarized (Table 1).
+The trivalent influenza vaccine prepared for the 1996-97 season will include A/Texas/36/91-like (H1N1), A/Wuhan/359/95-like (H3N2), and B/Beijing/184/93-like hemagglutinin antigens.
+For both A/Wuhan/359/95-like and B/Beijing/184/93-like antigens, U.S. manufacturers will use the antigenically equivalent strains A/Nanchang/933/95 (H3N2) and B/Harbin/07/94 because of their growth properties.
+Guidelines for the use of vaccine among certain patient populations follow; dosage recommendations are also summarized (Table 1).

 Although the current influenza vaccine can contain one or more of the antigens administered in previous years, annual vaccination with the current vaccine is necessary because immunity declines in the year following vaccination.
-Because the 1995-96 vaccine differs from the 1994-95 vaccine, supplies of 1994-95 vaccine should not be administered to provide protection for the 1995-96 influenza season.
+Because the 1996-97 vaccine differs from the 1995-96 vaccine, supplies of 1995-96 vaccine should not be administered to provide protection for the 1996-97 influenza season.